davdroman/Badonde/README.md

 - [ ] Derive need for UI/unit test labels from Git diff
 - [ ] Homebrew distribution
 - [x] Fix bug where labels are sometimes not attached (by fetching all label pages)
+- [ ] Derive base branch dependency from "relates to" ticket attribute